By Vlad Cuc, specialist in company formation matters

 Blockchain technology can be used by Singapore companies seeking to gather funds through initial coin offerings, also known as ICOs.
-This way, Singapore is now of the most popular locations in the world for the issuance of ICOs.
+This way, Singapore is now one of the most popular locations in the world for the issuance of ICOs.
 Our Singapore company formation agents can offer a definition of initial coin offerings.
+We can also help you register a company in order to launch an ICO in Singapore.

 Not long ago, the Monetary Authority of Singapore (MAS) has announced several guidelines for the issuance of initial coin offerings by local companies.
 However, it is important to notice that the MAS has not adopted yet specific regulations which give Singapore ICOs a legal framework to follow.